Fuglar-ehf/utbod-skatturinn-2025/README.md

 * **ESLint and Prettier**: For code quality and formatting.
 * **OpenAPI**: OpenAPI documentation using Swagger
 * **Versioning**: Controllers use NestJS versioning
+* **Structurizer**: Scripting documentation based on C4 model
+* **dbdiagram.io**: Online database schema editor
+* **Playwright**: A powerful end-to-end testing framework for web applications, supporting multiple browsers and automation of UI interactions.
+* **CI**: Continuous Integration – A development practice where code changes are automatically tested and integrated into the main codebase, ensuring early detection of issues.

 # Project Commands